-Keith Clark posted recently about loading CSS as early as possible, without the browser refusing to render anything until it downloaded it.
+Keith Clark posted recently about loading CSS as early as possible, without the browser refusing to render until it finished.
 Like

-> <script async>, but for stylesheets.
+<script async>, but for stylesheets.
 Maximum speed.

 His solution sadly didn’t withstand the first salvo of browser testing, which The Filament Group discovered some time ago.
 Hence, their LoadCSS library, which is the littlest style loader they could make that doesn’t sacrifice robustness.

 Say we have HTML structured like this:

 <head> <!-- unimportant nonsense --> <link rel="stylesheet" href="style.css" media="bogus"/> </head> <body> <!-- other unimportant nonsense, such as content --> <link rel="stylesheet" href="style.css"/> </body>

 <script> at the bottom,

 </body> should only start blocking when there’s nothing left to block.
 Do whatever, browser, you can’t ruin anything.